 - At around 60 kg, it's very heavy to move once assembled so best installed in situ

 - May sink into soft ground so best stored on a hard surface

 Easipet Wooden Log Store Review

 It also makes a handy ‘additional’ store for positioning close to the house, giving easy access to fresh supplies of wood in winter weather.
-If you are on a budget it might be the best log store available to suit your price range.

 Charles Bentley Heavy Duty Wooden Log Store Review

 Log stores are all well and good, but what about keeping the kindling dry?
 It’s a pretty valuable part of getting the fire started, after all!

 The designers at Charles Bentley didn’t let this fact pass them by when they created their Heavy Duty Wooden Log Store, adding in a separate shelf which can be used to store smaller wood and kindling.